1144oli/1144oli.github.io/posts/Why_you_should_try_LFS.md

 ---
-title: Why YOU should try LFS?
+title: Why YOU should try LFS
 date: 04/12/2025
 ---
-# Linux from Scratch
+# Linux from Scratch full control.
 ## What is LFS?